dm2791/A-high-LDH-PDH-ratio-predicts-BC-lung-metastasis/README.md

 # Divergent-use-of-metabolic-fluxes-in-breast-cancer-metastasis
-Codes to generate figures for the "Divergent use of metabolic fluxes in breast cancer metastasis" paper
+MATLAB scripts to analyze the data and make the figures for the paper "Divergent use of metabolic fluxes in breast cancer metastasis".

-The MATLAB codes used to generate figures and supplemental figures for this paper, as well as the raw data files required for the codes, are in this folder.
+This repository includes some of the data analyzed.

+breastnorm.xlsx: Metabolomics data produced by Metabolon.
+[list other data files here]

-In addition, the following large files must be downloaded by the user:
+The following large files must be downloaded by the user:

 1) For codes involving mRNA analysis: affymetrix chip annotation Download from: http://www.affymetrix.com/support/technical/byproduct.affx?product=hgu133